-Former FOV members who have not yet introduced the average pay scheme or the CDC scheme based on an exemption option offered at the time must implement the average pay scheme or opt for the CDC or IDC scheme no later than on 1 January 2019.
-If, on 1 January 2019, there is still an administration agreement in force that has been entered into before 16 February 2018, this will be respected until the end date or until the first date on which notice may be given under the implementation agreement.
-After that, the pension scheme will be implemented in accordance with this Collective Agreement.
+Former members of the FOV, based on an exceptional option offered at the time, had to opt for either the CDC or the IDC scheme before 1 January 2019.
+If, on 1 January 2019, there is still an implementation agreement for a CDC or IDC scheme in force that has been entered into before 16 February 2018, this will be respected until the end date, or until the first date on which notice may be given under the implementation agreement, or until 1 January 2028 at the latest.
+After that date, the pension scheme will be implemented in accordance with this Collective Agreement.